Tree Training: Accelerating Agentic LLMs Training via Shared Prefix Reuse: Experiments

-All experiments were conducted on clusters of 64 NVIDIA Hopper GPUs using Megatron-LM \cite{shoeybi2020megatronlmtrainingmultibillionparameter} for distributed training.
-Sequence Packing serves as our baseline, representing the standard batching strategy used in large-scale LLM fine-tuning and RL training.
-We consider two representative model scales and conduct experiments on Qwen3-8B and Qwen3-32B \cite{yang2025qwen3technicalreport} to verify the generality of our approach.
+We evaluate the end-to-end training efficiency by comparing the total time required to process equivalent data between Tree Training and the baseline described in Section~\ref{gc}.
+This baseline aligns with the current standard practice for training on branched trajectories, as most existing training frameworks only support taking batch of \textbf{list} (tensor) as training inputs.

-We evaluate Tree Training on synthetic and real-world agentic datasets to analyze its behavior under varying levels of sub-trajectory overlap.
-To clearly separate dataset structure from runtime effects, we define two complementary metrics.
-The \textbf{Potential Overlap Ratio (POR)} measures the intrinsic sub-trajectory overlap in a dataset and represents the \textit{theoretical upper bound} of computation reuse if memory were unlimited.
-The \textbf{Effective Reuse Ratio (ERR)} measures the fraction of tokens actually reused during training, reflecting how much of the potential overlap is realized after tree packing under memory constraints.
+All experiments were conducted on clusters of 64 NVIDIA Hopper GPUs using Megatron-Core \cite{shoeybi2020megatronlmtrainingmultibillionparameter} for distributed training.
+Sequence Packing \cite{Krell2021SequencePacking} is used in our baseline setting, representing the standard batching strategy used in large-scale LLM fine-tuning and RL training.